Light trading volume seen as black spot in banks' results

 “August was very slow.
 We saw some fits and starts from different headlines in September,” said Thomas Roth, head of U.S. Treasury trading at MUFG Securities America in New York.

-While S&P banks were still expected to report overall earnings per share growth of 6.4 percent and revenue growth of 1 percent, according to Thomson Reuters data, analysts pared their estimates during the quarter as expectations for trading revenue declined.
+While S&P banks were still expected to report EPS growth of 6.4 percent and revenue growth of 1 percent, according to Thomson Reuters data, analysts pared their estimates during the quarter as expectations for trading revenue declined.

-Revenue estimates were 2.2 percent lower than where they were July 1 while earnings estimates were 1.8 percent lower.
+Revenue estimates were 2.2 percent lower than where they were July 1 while EPS estimates were 1.8 percent lower.

 Banks in aggregate will report a 16 percent decline in trading revenue from the year-ago quarter and a 7 percent decline from the second quarter, according to KBW estimates, following a 10 percent year-over year drop in trading revenue for the second-quarter.